chen42/openbehavior/operantLicking/Assembly.md

 The switch board also provides gound and 5V power to several boards (RFID reader, real time clock, touch sensor).
 ![] (images/switchBoardBack.jpg)

+The back side of the switch board with wires added.
+The blue and white wires are for the two switches.
+The yellow and green wires are for the LEDs.
+![] (SwitchBoardBack2.jpg)

 ## RFID Reader

 Extend the length of the RFID antenna by soldering two segments of wires (approximately 12 inches) between the antenna loop  and the connector.